You're All I Need to Get By: Year-end charts

+Certifications

 Johnny Mathis and Deniece Williams version

 Johnny Mathis and Deniece Williams recorded "You're All I Need to Get By" for their 1978 duet album That's What Friends Are For.
-It was the follow-up to their U.S. number-one hit, "Too Much, Too Little, Too Late".
+It was the follow-up to their U.S. #1 hit "Too Much, Too Little, Too Late".

 Their version of "You're All I Need to Get By" peaked at #47 on the Billboard Hot 100, #10 on the Hot Soul Singles Chart, #16 on the Adult Contemporary chart, and #45 on the UK Singles Chart.
 It did best on the Canadian Adult Contemporary chart, where it reached #5.

+Critical reception

+Billboard wrote, "The version here brings fresh spirit to the Ashford & Simpson number within a nicely crafted Jack Gold production."